MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Ad.md

 boolean|true if the ad is enabled.
 &nbsp;|&nbsp;
 ## <a name="ismobilepreferred"></a>isMobilePreferred
-Returns true if this ad indicates mobile device preference or false otherwise.
+Indicates whether the ad should be shown on mobile devices instead of desktops or tablets.
 ### Returns:
 |Type|Description|
 |-|-